 Commercial tires are a major expense.
 The last thing you want is to replace them more often than you already do.
 However, there are mistakes you might be making that shave time off your tires’ lifespans.

 Chief among them?
 Not maintaining the correct tire pressure.

 Too much, and you might lose traction, roll over, or pop a tier.
 Too little, and the tire will maintain too much contact with the road, leading you to literally burn rubber.

 What does this mean for you?
-Well, you need to be careful about your truck’s tire pressure.
+Well, you need to know the importance of monitoring & maintaining your truck’s tire pressure and be careful about it.
 Here is a quick and simple guide to help.

 Know the Recommended Pressure for Your Tires

 - The driver’s side doorjamb (look for a sticker)

 - The owner’s manual

 - On the fuel door